-Where waste is rejected, the waste facility must inform the transporter of a waste facility to which the waste may be transported, that is, a waste facility at which the waste can be legally accepted (as required by the Protection of the Environment Operations (Waste) Regulation 2014).
+Where waste is rejected, the waste facility must inform the transporter of a waste facility to which the waste may be transported, that is, a waste facility at which the waste can be legally accepted (as required by the POEO Waste Reg).

-Individuals and corporations may be fined under the Protection of the Environment Operations Act 1997 and Protection of the Environment Operations (Waste) Regulation 2014 for transporting asbestos waste to a facility that cannot lawfully receive asbestos waste.
+Individuals and corporations may be fined under the POEO Act and POEO Waste Reg for transporting asbestos waste to a facility that cannot lawfully receive asbestos waste.